True Friends and Brothers

 This 1842 lithograph from James Witmer’s Events in Indian History depicting the Paxton Rangers killing the last of Conestoga Indians in front of the Lancaster County workhouse (where the Fulton Theater now stands) is the most famous image of the event.
 Unfortunately, almost nothing pictured is accurate.

 The image shows the Paxton Boys wearing nineteenth-century Victorian-era formal attire, including top hats.
 However, the slaughter took place nearly 100 years earlier.
 Despite being late December, the Indians are half-naked as if it were summer.
 Even the location is incorrect.
 The Conestogas were killed inside the workhouse yard, not on the street corner.
-This sole depiction of the massacre is reproduced so often it is typically taken as fact.
+This sole depiction of the massacre is reproduced so often that it is typically taken as fact.

 Also shown is a lithograph of the Lancaster County workhouse, the rear entrance to the Fulton Theater containing original foundation stones from the workhouse, and a plaque on the building commemorating the site.

-If you would like to learn more about this tragic event, read Jack Brubaker’s Massacre of the Conestogas: On the Trail of the Paxton Boys in Lancaster County.
+If you want to learn more about this tragic event, read Jack Brubaker’s Massacre of the Conestogas: On the Trail of the Paxton Boys in Lancaster County.
 You can purchase the book here.
 It’s likely the best resource on the subject.
 Another fascinating resource on the topic is Ghost River.
 You can purchase the graphic novel here.

 - Conestoga Indian Town [American Revolution} Historical Marker